Ravichandran-J/Ravichandran-J/README.md

 # 👋 I’m Ravichandran-J
 - 👀 I’m interested in programmming , hacking and web development
-- 🌱 I’m doing my bachelor degree
+- 🌱 B-Tech Computer Technology
 - 💞️ I’m looking to collaborate on some interesting projects'
 - 😀 Life Hack: "Forget Everything What You Have Learnt Until Now 😎 And Escape From Matrix 🏃‍♂️"